MiaoXiao/rshell/README.md

 ``make clean``

 ##Prerequisites
 SDL library is required.
+A c++ compiler is also required.

 ##Bugs
 Future bugs will be documented here.

+* ``cd`` does not work.
+* Piping is not avaliable.

+##Limitations
+Limitations of rshell.

-*Any command over 50,000 characters will crash the shell.
+* Any command over 50,000 characters will overflow the command buffer.
+* Any hostname over 300 characters will overflow the hostname buffer.
+But really, you should consider having a shorter hostname in that case.